snehakap/Face-recognition/README.md

 # Face-recognition
-Using python and machine learning model created face recognition model.
+Using Python and Machine learning created face recognition model.